-A WLAN AP port configured for WPA2-Enterprise security requires connected clients to periodically re-authenticate themselves to the WLAN network.
+When the WLAN AP port is configured for WPA2-Enterprise security, connected clients are required to periodically reauthenticate themselves to the WLAN network.
 The interval is configured using the re-auth-period command.

-Table 5 lists the authentication methods that the node supports for clients that attach to the WLAN AP port.
+Table 6 lists the authentication methods that the node supports.

-Table 5 WLAN Client Authentication Types
+Table 6 WLAN Client Authentication Types